brihati/Gun-Detection/README.md

 In the preprocessing step, I scaled the images using standard deviation which was caculated from the sample data.
 Also, I zero sampled the images using the mean calculated from the sample data.
 These pre-processing methods were used both during the training and testing time.

 <h2>Database</h2>
 I implemented a web crawler to download relevant images from the Internet Movie Firearms Database.
 I used around 5200 images in total for training and validation purposes in the ratio of 4:1 respectively.
-The dataset can be requested by dropping me a mail at brihati1373@gmail.com with subject "Gun Firearm Database"

 <h2>VGG Model</h2>
 <div>network = input_data(shape = [None, constants.IMAGE_HEIGHT, constants.IMAGE_WIDTH, 3])</div>